Anita Page: Retirement

-When her contract expired in 1933, she announced her retirement from acting at the age of 23.
-She retired as she was denied a pay rise.
-She made one more movie, Hitch Hike to Heaven, in 1936, and then retired fully from acting.
+When her contract expired in 1933, she announced her retirement from acting at the age of 23 because she'd been denied a pay raise.
+She made one more movie, Hitch Hike to Heaven, in 1936 and then retired fully from acting.
 Later, Page claimed that Irving Thalberg had offered her the starring role in three movies if she would sleep with him, which she refused.

-She married composer Nacio Herb Brown in 1934.
-The marriage was annulled a year later because Brown's previous divorce had not been finalized at the time they were married.
-She married Navy pilot Lieutenant Hershel A. House on January 9, 1937 in Yuma, Arizona.
-They moved to Coronado, California and lived there until his death in 1991.
-They had two daughters, Linda and Sandra.

 Return to acting

 Page came back to acting and portrayed a nun in The Runaway, completed in 1961, but she cut short her comeback.
 She returned to acting in 1996 after 35 years of retirement and appeared in several low-budget horror films.
 Film veteran Margaret O'Brien appeared in two of them.

-Later years and death

-Page was the last living attendee of the first Academy Awards ceremony in 1929, and frequently gave interviews as the "last star of the silents", appearing in documentaries about the era.